 Forgery Requires Deception

-In most jurisdictions, the crime of forgery is not charged unless the forgery is done with intent to deceive or the attempt to commit fraud or larceny.
+In most jurisdictions, the crime of forgery is not charged unless the forgery is done with the intent to deceive or with the intent to commit an attempted fraud or larceny.
 For instance, works of arts can be copied or replicated without any crime being committed unless someone attempted to sell or represent the copies as originals.
 In these cases, the copies would become illegal forgeries.